Vladdstian/Python_Training/README.md

 #### * CS50: Introduction to Computer Science:
 Status: Pending

 This Harvard University course is providing me with a strong foundation in computer science concepts and theories, including algorithms, data structures, and computer systems.

-#### * The Git & Github Bootcamp:
+#### - The Git & Github Bootcamp:
 Status: Finished

 This Udemy course is teaching me the fundamentals of version control and how to use Git and Github to manage my code projects.

-#### * Linux Certification Course:
-Status: Pending
-I am currently in the process of finding and enrolling in a course that will teach me the ins and outs of Linux, so I can become proficient in using it for development purposes.

-#### * Google Data Analytics Certification:
+#### - Google Data Analytics Certification:
 Status: Almost Finished

 This Coursera certification program is helping me to develop my skills in data analysis, which is a big interest for me.

-#### * 100 Days of Code: The Complete Python Pro Bootcamp for 2023:
+#### - 100 Days of Code: The Complete Python Pro Bootcamp for 2023:
 Status: In Work

 This Udemy course is providing me with a comprehensive understanding of Python and its application in software development.

+#### - Linux Certification Course:
+Status: Pending

+I am currently in the process of finding and enrolling in a course that will teach me the ins and outs of Linux, so I can become proficient in using it for development purposes.

+#### - A Cloud Technology certification
+Status: Pending

+#### - Web Development: Full stack:
+Meta Frontend and Backend professional certificates
+Status: Pending

 ### How to Use This Repository
 Feel free to browse this repository and use it as a guiding resource for your own learning journey.
 If you have any questions, comments, or suggestions, please don't hesitate to reach out to me.